bleachbit/docs/_posts/2015-09-25-frequently-asked-questions.md

 Finally, run a file recovery tool.
 Do a search on the web for "undelete" or "file recovery."

-### Q: Why does BleachBit take a long time (more than five minutes) while filling up by hard drive?
+### Q: Why does BleachBit take a long time while filling up the hard drive?

 A: You enabled the option to **System - Free disk space** to wipe free disk space for privacy.
 This works basically by creating a large, empty file (see [Shred files and wipe disks](/doc/shred-files-and-wipe-disks.html) for more information).
+The duration depends on the speed of the hardware and the free capacity, and it is common to take more than five minutes.

-When the hard drive is full, the file will be deleted immediately, and there will be no net change in disk space (you will be back where you started).
+When the hard drive is full, BleachBit immediately deletes the file, and there will be no net change in disk space, so you will be back where you started.
 It is generally recommended you disable this option.

 If this option is disabled, and BleachBit is slow, look at the option **Edit - Preferences - General - Overwrite Contents**.
 Enabling this option makes BleachBit slower because more work is required to make files unrecoverable.